A1.1 Overview: Components of an SHSM

 • the specific sector of each SHSM program;

-• the student's chosen pathway to one of four postsecondary options – apprenticeship training, college, university, or the workplace – within each SHSM.
+• the student's chosen pathway to one of four postsecondary destinations – apprenticeship training, college, university, or the workplace – within each SHSM.

 Major Credits

-Each SHSM includes four major credits, with at least one Grade 11 and one Grade 12 course in the total of four.
+Each SHSM includes four major credits, with any combination of Grade 11 and Grade 12 course credits.
 The major credits enable students to build a foundation of sector-focused knowledge and skills before they enter a postsecondary destination.footnote 1

 Major credits are specific to the destination and may be:

-One of the four major credits may be a cooperative education credit related to the sector.
-(This credit would be additional to the two required cooperative education credits in the bundle.)
+Up to three major credits may be cooperative education credits related to the sector.
+(These credits would be additional to the two required cooperative education credits in the bundle.)

 Are there opportunities for further specialization?